Beerus: Abilities

-Beerus possesses strength capable of easily destroying the universe.
+Beerus possesses power capable of easily destroying universes.
 During his first fight with Super Saiyan God Goku, the clashing of the two's fists created ripples which traveled through the macrocosmos of Universe 7, and was said to be able to destroy the universe if it continued.
-It was also revealed after the fight that Beerus was holding back a considerably huge amount of his power and had an ability to neutralize any mortal's energy.
+It was also revealed after the fight that Beerus was holding back a considerably significant amount of his power and had an ability to neutralize any mortal's energy.
 In Chapter 28 of the Dragon Ball Super manga, Beerus is shown to have the imperfect version of Ultra Instinct, which was showcased as he dodged the attacks of every other God of Destruction.
 Some of Beerus's unique attacks include Sphere of Destruction (ビルス玉, Birusu Dama), where he creates a small sun-like ball of energy in between his hands, raises his arms, and quickly enlarges the ball before launching it, along with Destruction before Creation, where he surrounds himself in an aura resembling a sun prior to releasing an energy wave.
 Beerus's strongest technique, Hakai (破壊) can be used to completely obliterate objects and entities within the universe.
 Hakai is able to instantly destroy the body and even souls of mortals and low-tier Gods, which can be seen in action when Beerus uses the technique on Zamasu and the ghost of Dr. Mashirito.
 Although the technique is first seen being used by Beerus, all Gods of Destruction can utilize the ability.
-Similarly to other Gods of Destruction and Supreme Kais, Beerus is life linked to the East Supreme Kai, where if one dies then so will the other.
+Similarly to other Gods of Destruction and Supreme Kais, Beerus's life is linked to the East Supreme Kai, where if one dies then so will the other.
 This amounts to a weakness given East Supreme Kai's vast inferiority in strength to Beerus.
 Due to the East Supreme Kai being killed in the alternate timeline, while assisting Trunks in facing Dabura, the version of Beerus that exists there dies during his sleep.